ucb-bar/gemmini/README.md

 The Gemmini generator generates a C header file based on the generator parameters.
 This header files gets compiled together with the matrix multiplication library to tune library performance.
 The generated header file can be found under ``software/gemmini-rocc-tests/include/gemmini_params.h``

+Gemmini can also be used to run ONNX-specified neural-networks through a port of Microsoft's ONNX-Runtime framework.
+The port is included as the [onnxruntime-riscv](https://github.com/pranav-prakash/onnxruntime-riscv) repository submoduled in the `software` directory.
+Documentation is available [here](https://github.com/pranav-prakash/onnxruntime-riscv/blob/systolic/systolic_runner/docs).

 ## Build and Run Gemmini Tests

 To build the Gemmini tests: